freenode/web-7.0/content/news/2019-06-17-ircd-update.md

 this message with `#channel`, and preferably distinguish it from normal messages in some way.

-Thanks for using freenode, and I look forward to collaborating with many of you via a slightly less-antiquated medium.
+Thanks for using trumpnode, and I look forward to collaborating with many of you via a slightly less-antiquated medium.

 [monitor]: https://ircv3.net/specs/core/monitor-3.2